 Limitations on Deductibility of Losses.
-Holders of Series C Preferred Units will only be allocated loss once the capital accounts of the common unitholders have been reduced to zero.
-Although it is not anticipated that a holder of Series C Preferred Units would be allocated loss, the deductibility of any such loss allocation may be limited for various reasons.
-In the event that you are allocated loss as a holder of Series C Preferred Units, please consult your tax advisor as to the application of any limitation to the deductibility of that loss.
+Holders of Series B Preferred Units will only be allocated loss once the capital accounts of the common unitholders have been reduced to zero.
+Although it is not anticipated that a holder of Series B Preferred Units would be allocated loss, the deductibility of any such loss allocation may be limited for various reasons.
+In the event that you are allocated loss as a holder of Series B Preferred Units, please consult your tax advisor as to the application of any limitation to the deductibility of that loss.

 Entity-Level Collections.
-If we are required or elect under applicable law to pay any U.S. federal, state, local, or non-U.S. income tax on behalf of any unitholder or our general partner or any former unitholder (including holders of Series C Preferred Units), we are authorized to pay those taxes from our funds.
-That payment, if made, will be treated as a distribution of cash to the unitholder, general partner, or former unitholder or, in the case of the Series C Preferred Units, as an advance on a guaranteed payment to the holder of Series C Preferred Units on whose behalf the payment was made.
+If we are required or elect under applicable law to pay any U.S. federal, state, local, or non-U.S. income tax on behalf of any unitholder or our general partner or any former unitholder (including holders of Series B Preferred Units), we are authorized to pay those taxes from our funds.
+That payment, if made, will be treated as a distribution of cash to the unitholder, general partner, or former unitholder or, in the case of the Series B Preferred Units, as an advance on a guaranteed payment to the holder of Series B Preferred Units on whose behalf the payment was made.
 If the payment is made on behalf of a person whose identity cannot be determined, we believe we are authorized to treat the payment as a distribution to all current unitholders.
-We are authorized to amend our Partnership Agreement in the manner necessary to maintain uniformity of intrinsic tax characteristics of common units and Series C Preferred Units and to adjust later distributions, so that after giving effect to these distributions, the priority and characterization of distributions otherwise applicable under our Partnership Agreement is maintained as nearly as is practicable.
+We are authorized to amend our Partnership Agreement in the manner necessary to maintain uniformity of intrinsic tax characteristics of common units and Series B Preferred Units and to adjust later distributions, so that after giving effect to these distributions, the priority and characterization of distributions otherwise applicable under our Partnership Agreement is maintained as nearly as is practicable.
 Payments by us as described above could give rise to an overpayment of tax on behalf of a particular unitholder for which a credit or refund may be claimed in which event the unitholder would be required to file a claim with the appropriate authority in order to obtain a credit or refund.

 Allocation of Income, Gain, Loss and Deduction.
-In general, if we have a net profit, after giving effect to our special allocation provisions, our items of income, gain, loss and deduction will be allocated among our partners (other than holders of Series A Preferred Units in respect of their Series A Preferred Units, holders of Series B Preferred Units in respect of their

-Series C Preferred Units) in accordance with their percentage interest in us.
-If we have a net loss, after giving effect to our special allocation provisions, that loss will be allocated to the partners (other than holders of Series A Preferred Units in respect of their Series A Preferred Units, holders of Series B Preferred Units in respect of their Series C Preferred Units in accordance with their percentage interests in us to the extent of their positive capital accounts, as adjusted to take into account the partners' shares of nonrecourse debt.
-Holders of Series C Preferred Units will only be allocated net loss in the event that the capital accounts of the common unitholders have been reduced to zero (taking into account certain adjustments).
-If Series C Preferred Units are allocated losses in any taxable period, net income and gross income from a subsequent taxable period, if any, would be allocated first to the Series C Preferred Units in a manner designed, to the extent possible, to provide their liquidation preferences.
-Generally, holders of Series C Preferred Units will have an initial capital account equal to the liquidation preference of their Series C Preferred Units, or \$25.00 per unit.
-To the extent the purchase price paid for a Series C Preferred Unit in this offering exceeds the liquidation preference of such unit, we will allocate an amount of income equal to the cumulative amount paid in excess of the liquidation preference of all Series C Preferred Units sold in this offering to our unitholders (other than holders of Series A Preferred Units, Series B Preferred Units or Series C Preferred Units) in accordance with their percentage interest in us.
+In general, if we have a net profit, after giving effect to our special allocation provisions, our items of income, gain, loss and deduction will be allocated among our partners (other than holders of Series B Preferred Units in respect of their Series B Preferred Units) in accordance with their percentage interest in us.
+If we have a net loss, after giving effect to our special allocation provisions, that loss will be allocated to the partners (other than holders of Series B Preferred Units in respect of their Series B Preferred Units) in accordance with their percentage interests in us to the extent of their positive capital accounts, as adjusted to take into account the partners' shares of nonrecourse debt.
+Holders of Series B Preferred Units will only be allocated net loss in the event that the capital accounts of the common unitholders have been reduced to zero (taking into account certain adjustments).
+If Series B Preferred Units are allocated losses in any taxable period, net income and gross income from a subsequent taxable period, if any, would be allocated first to the Series B Preferred Units in a manner designed, to the extent possible, to provide their liquidation preferences.
+Generally, because the Series B Preferred Units are expected to be sold for the liquidation preference amount, holders of Series B Preferred Units will have a capital account and initial tax basis equal to the liquidation preference of their Series B Preferred Units, or \$25.00 per unit.